JaylyDev/jaylydev.github.io/posts/statistics.md

 ---
 author: Jayly
-title: Minecraft Statistics
+title: Track and See Statistics in Minecraft Bedrock
 description: Track certain tasks in the form of numerical data in Minecraft Bedrock Edition.
 date: 3/25/2025
 image: /assets/posts/statistics/thumbnail.png
 download: true
 ---

-# Minecraft Statistics
+# Track and See Statistics in Minecraft Bedrock

 ![stats_promo_art](/assets/posts/statistics/thumbnail.png)

-The Minecraft Statistics Add-On allows players to track certain tasks in the form of numerical data in a Minecraft Bedrock world.
-This is similar to the Statistics in-game feature presented in Java Edition.
+Using the Minecraft Statistics Add-On, players can track certain tasks in the form of numerical data in a Minecraft Bedrock world.
+This is similar to the Statistics in-game feature presented in Java Edition, where statistics such as time played, number of blocks mined are tracked per world.

 ## Statistics Screen